 WooCommerce is by far the most affordable option as standard but can be a bit more difficult to calculate.

-The plugin itself is free but you’ll want to spend $39 on one of their themes.
+The plugin itself is free but you may want to pay for one of their offical themes or paid extensions.

 Keep in mind you may also end up getting some paid WooCommerce addons at some stage to expand the functionality of your website, this vary widely in price.